RobTillaart/ADS1X15/README.md

 #### Conclusions

-- conversion always generates a pulse.
+- Conversion always generates a pulse.
-- length of the pulse in continuous mode and in single mode differs.
+- The length of the pulse in continuous mode and in single mode differs.
   - In single shot mode the length of the pulse indicates the conversion time.
   - in continuous mode the pulse indicates the end of conversion.
-- polarity in single mode seems to have an inverted pulse, however the semantics are different.
+- The polarity in single mode seems to have an inverted pulse, however it is not about the pulse, it is about the edge.

-#### Summary

-So in summary the semantics of COMP_POL:

-- if COMP_POL = 0, a FALLING edge indicates conversion ready.
+- If COMP_POL = 0, a FALLING edge indicates conversion ready.
-- if COMP_POL = 1, a RISING edge indicates conversion ready.
+- If COMP_POL = 1, a RISING edge indicates conversion ready.

-This needs more investigation / confirmation, so feedback welcome!

 ### Latch